AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 *It's a big bad world out there*.

-Maybe, maybe not, but it's certainly a big *complicated* world out there and data modelling is used to define a representation of a very (very) small sub-section and the specific information that is needed for a certain purpose.
+Maybe, maybe not, but it's certainly a big ***complicated*** world out there and data modelling is used to define a simplified representation of a very (very) small sub-section, using the specific information that is needed for a certain purpose.

 For example:

 There are many Schools, but they all have various things in common:

 * A Location
 * A Head Teacher
 * Many Teachers
+* Many members of non-teaching staff
 * Many pupils
 * Many ex-teachers
 * Many ex-pupils